Tactical Jeans

 • Frequently asked questions

-In practice, we’ve noticed that tactical jeans are mainly chosen by players who want to keep a low profile without compromising on performance.
+Tactical jeans are particularly popular with players who want to keep a low profile without compromising on freedom of movement or functionality.
 The Clawgear Tactical Jeans are a prime example of this within the segment.
-Thanks to the fabric blend of 70% cotton, 23% polyester, 2% elastane and 5% viscose, you get a pair of trousers that behave completely differently from traditional denim.
+Thanks to the fabric blend of 70% cotton, 23% polyester, 2% elastane and 5% viscose, you get a pair of trousers that perform completely differently to traditional denim.

 | Property | Regular jeans | Tactical Jeans | Combat Trousers |